KeplerGO/pyke/docs/source/api/kepft.rst

-**kepft**: Calculate and store a Fourier Transform from a Kepler time series
+**kepft**: calculate and store a Fourier Transform from a Kepler time series
 ============================================================================

 .. autofunction:: pyke.kepft.kepft